 How the tender process works

-- Attend the briefing session;
+- You attend the briefing session;

-- Attached all the compulsory documents.
+- You have attached all the compulsory documents.

-It must be stressed that the tender environment is very competitive and if you produce non-compliant tender documents or if your tender is incomplete it will be viewed as non-responsive and would not be evaluated.
+It must be stressed that the tender environment is very competitive and if you produce non-compliant tender documents or if your tender is incomplete your tender will be viewed as non-responsive and would not be evaluated.
 Thus, make sure you understand exactly what is expected from you as bidder in terms of goods supplied or services rendered to a Government Entity.

 If you understand the tender process and you spec your supply correctly and you make sure your tender is delivered on time, then you will have a good chance that your tender will reach the evaluation process.